SimpleDataLabsInc/prophecy-docs/docs/concepts/project/project.md

 ## What's next

+To learn about the Project lifecycle, visit [Develop and deploy a Project](docs/deployment/deploy-project.md).

-Learn about Project components in the following pages:
+To explore different Project components, view the following pages:

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';